Christoph handles support in English. He’s prepared some answers and detailed step by step guides to common issues below.

 Please note that iTunes and other shops do also display the copyright owners.

-Yes, pre-orders are possible on iTunes for Rockstar releases and Pro Unlimited users free of charge.
+Yes, pre-orders on iTunes are free of charge for Pro Unlimited users.

-Additionally, we offer this and many other features in our iTunesPro package.
+Additionally, we offer this and many other features in our iTunesPro package for all release types.

 In order to plan the pre-order, we need a notice period of at least 4 weeks.